 For all supportive housing proposals, tenants must not be required to accept services.
 Services for persons with disabilities may be targeted to a specific population, but the project must be open to all otherwise eligible persons with disabilities who may benefit from the services provided.
 Any limitation or preference for occupancy must not violate nondiscrimination requirements of the Fair Housing Act and any other funding source for the development.
 Acceptance of services may not be used as a condition of tenancy, and refusal to accept services must not be used as grounds for termination or non-renewal of a tenant’s right to occupy a unit.

-Awards under this subsection count towards the limits of the applicable Principal and county set-asides.
-Due to the nature of some Unique Opportunity projects, the LIHTCs, HOME, and/or NHTF funds awarded may be greater than the stated maximums.
+For all supportive housing proposals, a Tenant Selection Plan should be provided and include items such as target population preferences, process for holding vacant units, renting to non-preferenced applicants, etc. Designs plan must meet KHRC guidelines to ensure the development’s adaptability for general population.

-4% AWARDS
+4% LIHTC limits and set-asides

 The criteria in QAP Section IV do not apply to applications for 9% LIHTCs.
-KHRC will award 4% LIHTC awards for approximately $75 million in Private Activity Bond allocations each allocation round.
+KHRC will award 4% LIHTC awards for approximately $125 million in Private Activity Bond allocations each allocation round.
 No Principal, as defined in QAP Section V(A)(2), will receive more than two awards.
 If the selection criteria would result in a Principal exceeding this limit, KHRC will determine which application(s) to award.
 As with 9% LIHTC awards, the Federal and State LIHTC allocations for 4% awards under QAP Section IV will equal each other.

 A. limits on awards – NEW CONSTRUCTION

-KHRC will target LIHTCs for at least 40% of the available Private Activity Bond allocations for new construction each round.
-New construction 4% proposals must meet a threshold of 33 points.
+KHRC will target LIHTCs for at least 35% of the available Private Activity Bond allocations for new construction each round.
 Each factor listed below will result in an application having a higher priority and is listed in declining order of significance.
 KHRC will award based on:

 the selection criteria;